 The Language Resource Center has developed a wide array of web-based language teaching tools.
 This section of the website is designed to demonstrate some of our projects.
 Many of these tools are designed with a user interface for teachers to be able to create and change web material without using HTML codes or programming languages.

 If you have a question about these tools or would like to use them in your teaching, contact Dick Feldman, Director of the Language Resource Center, or Media Development Manager and Webmaster, Dan Gaibel.

 Students can work at the programmed pace, listening and recording hands-off.
-They can also change the time allowed for recording ("pause length"), listen back to their recordings compared to the audio model, rerecord their responses, and finally submit their recordings to a server.
-Students can work at the LRC or use the CD on their own computer.
+They can also change the time allowed for recording ("pause length"), listen back to their recordings compared to the audio model, and rerecord their responses Their recordings are automatically sent to a server.
+Students can work at the LRC or access the program from anywhere with a small payment.

-The program is now in use by ten language programs at Cornell, with several more in production.
+The program is now in use by a dozen language programs at Cornell, with more in production.

 Web Audio Lab was developed with funding from Cornell's Faculty Innovation in Teaching grant program.
-The client, a CD-based program, was written by Slava Paperno, head of the CU Russian Language Program.
-The web side was developed by staff at the Academic Technology Center.
-It is now developed and maintained by LRC staff.
+The server-based program was written by Slava Paperno, head of the CU Russian Language Program.